 2. Choose a verb with descriptive power.

-Examples: Instead of: she walked (briskly, casual or aimlessly) one block north and turned left.
+Instead of: She walked (briskly, casual or aimlessly) one block north and turned left.

 3. Make your verb-specific to the scene or person.

-Choose the most interesting verbs or one that creates drama most consistent with the scene.
+Choose the most interesting verbs or ones that create drama most consistent with the scene.
 Break it down into several actions.